 - Using the wrong fluid can badly damage brake hydraulic system parts.
 For example, just a few drops of mineral-based oil, such as engine oil, in the brake hydraulic system can damage brake hydraulic system parts so badly that they will have to be replaced.
-Do not let someone put in the wrong kind of fluid. - If you spill brake fluid on your vehicle's painted surfaces, the paint finish can be damaged.
-Be careful not to spill brake fluid on your vehicle.
+Do not let someone put in the wrong kind of fluid. - If brake fluid is spilled on the vehicle's painted surfaces, the paint finish can be damaged.
+Be careful not to spill brake fluid on the vehicle.
 If you do, wash it off immediately.
-See Washing Your Vehicle on page 5-89.
+See Washing Your Vehicle on page 5-95.

-Brake Wear
+Brake Wear (Except ZR1)

-Your vehicle has disc brakes.
+This vehicle has disc brakes.
 Disc brake pads have built-in wear indicators that make a high-pitched warning sound when the brake pads are worn and new pads are needed.
-The sound can come and go or be heard all the time your vehicle is moving, except when you are pushing on the brake pedal firmly.
+The sound can come and go or be heard all the time the vehicle is moving, except when applying the brake pedal firmly.

 The brake wear warning sound means that soon the brakes will not work well.
 That could lead to an accident.
-When you hear the brake wear warning sound, have your vehicle serviced.
+When the brake wear warning sound is heard, have the vehicle serviced.